-If you or a loved one struggle with kratom use, contact The Recovery Village Palm Beach today to speak with a representative about how professional treatment can help.
+If you or a loved one struggle with kratom use, contact The Recovery Village Palm Beach at Baptist Health today to speak with a representative about how professional treatment can help.
 Take the first step toward a healthier future today.

 Anwar, Mehruba; Law, Royal; Schier, Josh.
 “Notes from the Field.
 Kratom (Mitragyna speciosa) exposures reported to poison centers — United States, 2010–2015.”
 CDC Morbidity and Mortality Weekly Reports, July 29, 2016.
 Accessed August 9, 2019.

 Chalana, Harsh; Kundal, Tanu; Gupta, Varun; et al. “Predictors of Relapse after Inpatient Opioid Detoxification during 1-Year Follow-Up.”
 Journal of Addiction, April 7, 2016.
 Accessed August 9, 2019.

 Galbis-Reig, David.
 “A case report of kratom addiction and withdrawal.”
 Wisconsin Medical Journal, February 2016.
 Accessed August 9, 2019.

 Olsen, Emily; et al. “Notes from the field: Unintentional drug overdose deaths with kratom detected — 27 States, July 2016–December 2017.”
 CDC Morbidity and Mortality Weekly Reports, April 12, 2019.
 Accessed August 9, 2019.